EnigmaCurry/d.rymcg.tech/SHELL_CONTAINER.md

 ```

 The fundamental identity of any of the many shell environments is the
 *volume*, not the container.
-The containers are ephemeral, and they
+The containers are ephemeral, and are
-are intended to be run in the foreground.
+removed automatically when they exit.
 Just quit the container Bash
 shell with `Ctrl-D` and the container will self-destruct, but the
-volume remains, so it can be restarted again, with all the same files
+volume will remain, so it can be restarted again, and have all the
-in the home directory.
-In order to add programs to the environment,
+same files in the home directory as before.
+In order to add programs
-you must rebuild the base images, otherwise programs that you install
+to the environment, you must rebuild the base images (because `/nix`
+is not inside the volume), otherwise programs that you install in the
-in the container are gone the next time you start.
+container will be gone the next time you start it.

 Docker natively has the ability to attach to containers with [`docker
 attach`](https://docs.docker.com/engine/reference/commandline/attach/),